pantrypoints/sp/content/en/research/countries/china/xi/chapter-09e.md

 politics.

 Socialist consultative democracy has unique advantages.
-Socialist consultative democracy not only upholds the leadership of the Communist Party of China but also plays a positive role in all quarters;
+Socialist consultative democracy not only upholds the leadership of the CCP but also plays a positive role in all quarters;
 upholds the people's dominant position and implements the leadership system and organizational principle of democratic centralism; and upholds the principle of people's democracy and the requirements of unity and harmony.
 The advantage of socialist consultative democracy is that it can